annargrs/annargrs.github.io/index.md

 {: .archive__item-excerpt .news}

+- **08.10.2024** 🏆 I received [Villum Synergy](https://villumfonden.dk/da/nyhed/47-millioner-til-tvaerfaglig-forskning) grant for an interdisciplinary (NLP-sociology) project
+- **03.10.2024** I was elected an [ELLIS fellow](https://ellis.eu/fellows)!
+- **13.08.2024** 🏆 [AI 'News' Content Farms Are Easy to Make and Hard to Detect: A Case Study in Italian](https://aclanthology.org/2024.acl-long.817/) received an area chair award at ACL'24!
 - **15.07.2024** [Max Müller-Eberstein](https://mxij.me/) is joining my lab for a project efficiency and generalization, funded by DFF.
 More jobs coming up soon.
 - **11.07.2024** We present the results of our [ACL'24 study on detection of synthetic news content](https://arxiv.org/abs/2406.12128) as expert discussants in a technical dialogue between the European AI Office (EUAIO) and the U.S. AI Safety Institute (USAISI), held at the U.S. Department of Commerce in Washington, D.C. and online.
 - **15.05.2024** [AI 'News' Content Farms Are Easy to Make and Hard to Detect: A Case Study in Italian](https://arxiv.org/abs/2406.12128) was accepted to ACL 2024!